 Step Four: Draft an Operating Agreement

 After you register an LLC in Maine, create a detailed outline that explains how you will run and manage your new business.
-Even though it doesn’t need to be filed with the state, put one together and keep it for your records.
+Maine is one of the few states that legally require LLCs to adopt operating agreements, but we always recommend it whether it’s a requirement or not.

 - Individual members’ ownership percentages